carmine560/trading-assistant/README.md

 > **Note** These examples below underwent in an environment with 1080p
 > resolution, a maximized Watchlists window, a left-snapped Summary window, and
 > a right-snapped Chart window.
+In addition, my Hyper SBI 2 settings differ
+> from the default settings.

 ``` ini
 [HYPERSBI2 Actions]